nguyenviettung7691/cv-static-website/docs/resume.md

 ### 🎯 Team Leader & Organizer

-::: tip With great power comes great responsibility
+::: tip With great power comes great responsibility Experienced in applying Scrum and Agile methodologies, leading cross-functional teams of developers, testers, and business analysts, and managing requirement clarification and high-level technical estimation.
-- Has experience in organizing & practicing SCRUM, AGILE framework
-- Has experience in leading a team of development including developer, tester, BA.
-- Has experience in requirement clarification, high-level technical estimation.
 :::

 ### 💡 Technical Solution Maker

 ::: tip Careful planning will go a long way
-- Has experience in research & deciding technical solution to meet business requirement as well as overcome technical constraint, compliance.
-- Has experience in some web architecture such as BFF (backend for frontend), SPA (single page application), MVC (model view controller).
-- Has experience in Cloud Computing by utilizing AWS and Azure services to build solutions.
+Skilled in researching and selecting technical solutions that balance business needs, technical limitations, and compliance requirements.
+Experienced with modern web architectures, including BFF, SPA, and MVC, and adept at building scalable solutions using AWS and Azure cloud services.
 :::

 ### 🖥️ Web Development

-::: tip So many tools to choose from, how you use them is up to you Has experience working as a full-stack web developer with technologies such as:
+::: tip So many tools to choose from, how you use them is up to you Full-stack web developer skilled in both front-end and back-end technologies, including Vue.js, PHP, .NET Core, and containerized deployments with Docker.
+Experienced in cloud integration (AWS, Azure), modern build pipelines, and database solutions using MySQL, Elasticsearch, and Redis.

-- Front-end Stack: VueJS (VueJS, Pinia, Vuetify, ViteJs, Vitest, vue-i18n)
-- Front-end Libraries: CkEditor, Highcharts, jQuery
-- Front-end UI: Bootstrap, LESS, SASS
-- Builders: GruntJS, gulpjs, NPM, Composer, Webpack
-- Source control: Github, Bitbucket
-- Back-end: PHP, Yii Framework, Humhub, C#, .NET Core
-- Container: Docker
-- Database: MySQL, ElasticSearch, Redis
-- Cloud: Azure, AWS
-- Graphics: Adobe Illustrator, Paint.net
-- Others: Rabbitmq
 :::

 ### 📱 Mobile Design

-::: tip Web deserves to have their own mobile app experience Has experience designing for Mobile by:
+::: tip Web deserves to have their own mobile app experience Skilled in designing for mobile by optimizing web apps to PWA standards, implementing responsive design with CSS media queries, and ensuring consistent UI and JavaScript behavior across browsers and devices.

-- Optimize web app to Progressive Web App standards
-- Utilizing Responsive Design (CSS media query)
-- Cross-Browser, Cross-Device UI design
-- Cross-Browser, Cross-Device JS
 :::

 <script setup>